ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader responds to requests whose leader encrypted input share uses an out-of-date or unknown `HpkeConfig.id` value, indicated by `HpkeCiphertext.config_id`, with error of type 'outdatedConfig'.
-If the leader supports multiple HPKE configurations, it can use trial decryption with each configuration to determine if requests match a known HPKE configuration.
 When the Client receives an 'outdatedConfig' error, it SHOULD invalidate any cached HpkeConfigList and retry with a freshly generated Report.
 If this retried upload does not succeed, the Client SHOULD abort and discontinue retrying.